SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 Individual processes: Process groups will have a parent PID, which are spawns of PID 1.
 From PID 1 processes are batched into sub-groups of PIDs.
 These sub-process that are initiated (also known as a spawned process as it is a child of the parent) in batches or chunks of data - often referred to batching or chunking.
 Individual chunks of data have lower latency than process groups

 Process groups: Related processes that are executed together are called process groups.
 Signals are used to across all the processes in a process group so that the group receives the same communication from the OS.
 Files with their extensions - `.txt` `.html` - could be batched for processing and routed to their binary or bin folders.
+Signals are transported on "data buses" between processes on a register.

 Sessions: Used to manage all of the execution that a user may start through running programs.
 When a user session ends, this means the OS can easily end all of the related execution.
 A session usually relates to the processing of a page of processes.

 Processes closest to the CPU, come with the least overhead (fastest to process) and have the lowest number in the memory quotient or Nice, while the hard drive has the highest latency.

- ## Process states or the process lifecycle
+ ## Process states and the process control block or PCB

+ All processes require a PCB, or a process control block to execute.
+A PCB is the information associated with each process that describes its exectuion and process state.
+It includes the PID, the process state, the program counter, the registers, the list of open files and the memory limit of the register.
+The PCB stores all the information so that execution can be resumed later if the process execution is interupted.

+ As a process executes, it changes state during the process life cycle from:

+-  ready when the process is waiting to be assigned to a process
+ - waiting when the process is dependent on some event to occur before it can be processed
+ - new the state where the process is being created
+ - running when the process instructions are invoked and running
+ - terminated when the process is interuppted and fails or successfully runs and completes

+ As each process has its own memory space and area of RAM, the state of one process, therefore, does not affect another.
+Equally, each process has a virtual CPU so that different processing methodologies can be used in the execution of the process.

 ## What is the difference between a process and a job?

 A job is equivalent to a process group.
 Jobs are process groups in action during a user session.
 There are different types of jobs.

 Foreground job - a single parent job submitted with a command(standard input) on the command line interface (CLI).
 Standard input is often shortened to `stdin`